-(l) Internally-Developed Software
+(1) Internally-Developed Software

 The Company capitalizes costs incurred during the application development stage, which include costs to design the software configuration and interfaces, coding, installation and testing.
 Costs incurred during the preliminary project stage, along with post-implementation stages of internal use computer software, are expensed as incurred.
-Capitalized development costs are typically amortized over the estimated life of the software, typically three to six years, using the straight line method, beginning with the date that an asset is ready for its intended use.
-At March 31, 2014 and 2013, capitalized software development costs, which include software development work in progress, were approximately \$5,603 and \$4,854, respectively.
+Capitalized development costs are typically amortized over the estimated life of the software, typically three to ten years, using the straight line method, beginning with the date that an asset is ready for its intended use.
+At March 31, 2015 and 2014, capitalized software development costs, which include software development work in progress, were approximately \$7,302 and \$5,603, respectively.
 These costs were recorded in property and equipment.
-For the fiscal years ended March 31, 2014, 2013 and 2012, amortization of capitalized software development costs amounted to approximately \$733, \$351 and \$174, respectively.
+For the fiscal years ended March 31, 2015, 2014 and 2013, amortization of capitalized software development costs amounted to approximately \$706, \$733 and \$351, respectively.